jeffhandley/jeffhandley.github.io/_posts/2018-09-12-graphql-is-not-odata.md

 ## Using GraphQL

-Ken Horn drew a connection to the [Backends For Frontends](https://samnewman.io/patterns/architectural/bff/) (BFF) pattern.
+For GraphQL, Ken Horn drew a connection to the [Backends For Frontends](https://samnewman.io/patterns/architectural/bff/) (BFF) pattern.
 I think it's spot-on.

 <blockquote class="twitter-tweet" data-conversation="none" data-lang="en"><p lang="en" dir="ltr">Could view it as a logical framework for creating a backend for frontend?</p>&mdash; SomeCallMeKen (@kenhorn) <a href="https://twitter.com/kenhorn/status/1036698789300629506?ref_src=twsrc%5Etfw">September 3, 2018</a></blockquote>

 GraphQL really shines when it's implemented as a middle layer between the UI and RESTful APIs.
 GraphQL is not going to replace REST; it complements it nicely.

 Let your API teams build RESTful services that are ignorant of specific UI workflows--those APIs expose the domain model.
-Then the UI teams can build GraphQL schemas as resolvers that sit on top of those APIs and serve the View Model, custom-tailored to serve the UI workflows.
+Then the UI teams can build GraphQL schemas as resolvers that sit on top of those APIs and serve the custom-tailored View Model for the UI workflows.
 Your Web/Mobile UIs then connect to GraphQL to get a single endpoint that orchestrates all of the API calls needed to fulfill the scenarios.

 ## GraphQL is not OData

 Jesse Ezell mentioned that some of the misconceptions about GraphQL come simply from GraphQL's name.
-Developers who have worked with SQL and OData hear "query language" and hear "SQL."
+Developers who have worked with SQL and OData hear "query language" and think "SQL."
 As Nick Schrock, co-creator of GraphQL, replied:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Naming is hard.</p>&mdash; Nick Schrock (@schrockn) <a href="https://twitter.com/schrockn/status/1034936886677012480?ref_src=twsrc%5Etfw">August 29, 2018</a></blockquote>

 I hope that this conversation helps us address the fear, uncertainty, and doubt about GraphQL.
-And I hope to see fewer people casting OData's flaws onto GraphQL just because OData caused so much pain and on first glance, GraphQL sounds like a reinvention of it.
-The technologies are worlds apart and they have their owns strengths and weaknesses.
-But GraphQL most definitely does not allow the client to command the server in a remote-code-execution style.
+And I hope to see fewer people casting OData's flaws onto GraphQL.
+While I understand how GraphQL can sound similar to OData on the surface, they are worlds apart.

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>